Zhengyushan/adaptive_color_deconvolution/README.md

 ## Cite

-Please cite following papers if you use this code in your own work:
+Please cite the following paper if you use this code in your own work:

 ```
 @article{zheng2019adaptive,